Thaksin to work on crypto plan

 He did not elaborate on the reasons.

-In related news, one police officer was killed and three others injured when a bomb exploded yesterday morning on a road near a petrol station in Nong Chik district of Pattani province.
+In related news, one police officer was killed and three others injured when a bomb exploded on Friday morning on a road near a petrol station in Nong Chik district of Pattani province.

 The four officers -- Pol Sgt Maj Nopphon Raksaphram, Pol Cpl Anucha Khwanthong-on, Pol Sgt Maj Chatmongkhol Nutsri, and Pol Cpl Keelarat Thongma -- were travelling together on two motorcycles while conducting a routine patrol when the blast occurred.